Arabella Scott: Force-feeding at Perth prison

 Scott was taken to Perth Prison on 20 June and released on 26 July 1914.
-Despite an appeal to prison authorities by Janie Allan on her behalf, warning of dangerous protests during a royal visit if Scott was force-fed, she suffered this throughout her imprisonment three times a day.
-She was not allowed visitors or letters during her imprisonment.
+Perth Prison was a jail where suffragette prisoners were sent to be force-fed.
+She knew this as she had sent a bunch of sweet peas to Ethel Moorhead in March that year, when she had been suffering from this treatment and was eventually being released in health grounds.
+Despite an appeal to prison authorities by Janie Allan on Scott's own behalf, warning of dangerous protests during a royal visit if Scott was force-fed, she suffered force feeding throughout her imprisonment three times a day for a period of five weeks.

+She was not allowed visitors or letters during her imprisonment, and her mother was not informed of her whereabouts.
+Scott was also denied access to a lawyer or permission to write to the Secretary of State for Scotland, nor given access to a copy of the prison rules.
+All this was to prevent 'unnecessary excitement' that may have hampered her 'treatment'.

-In her autobiography, My Murky Past, compiled and edited by her niece, Frances Wheelhouse, from taped interviews, Scott described a force-feeding tube being driven into her stomach as bits of her broken teeth washed around with blood in her mouth.
+Her autobiography, My Murky Past, was compiled and edited by her niece, Frances Wheelhouse, from taped interviews, and has the details which Scott used to describe a force-feeding tube being driven into her stomach as bits of her broken teeth washed around with blood in her mouth.
 When she vomited after it was removed, Watson would shout at her "You did that on purpose".
 Scott also recalled that one day Watson had said to her, "Look here, it's a pity, why don't you give it all away?
 The government would send you over to Canada and I would personally conduct you there."
 She replied, "That would be tantamount to saying that all this protest of mine was in vain and wrong and I would be giving in."